What is a Colon Cancer Test?

 How do I do this test from home?

-Your Homed-IQ Colon Cancer Test comes with everything you need to prepare a stool sample.
+Your Homed-IQ Bowel Cancer Test comes with everything you need to prepare a stool sample.
 To perform this test, you must collect the stool sample and mail it back to our lab in a prepaid return-envelope.
 The lab will share your results with you within a few working days.

 Colorectal cancer usually develops slowly over a period of many years.
 It often begins as a non-cancerous—but abnormal—mass of tissue (called a “polyp”) that grows along the inner lining of the colon or rectum.
 Polyps can eventually become cancerous.